• Skip to primary navigation

 You can either use the discard in the old jar or just wash out and have a clean jar ready for next time.
 It’s a good idea to transfer to a clean jar when the rim of your old jar gets really built up but you don't have to clean your sourdough starter jar as much as you think.
 If you’re feeding everyday, change your jar at least once a week.

-For more tips on creating less mess with your sourdough starter, head here.
-You'll find my guide to the best jar for sourdough starter here.
+You'll find my guide to the best jar for sourdough starter here and the best way to cover your sourdough starter here.

 Storing Your Sourdough Starter